WAFL Women's

 WAFL Women's (WAFLW) is an Australian rules football league based in Perth, Western Australia.
-The WAFLW is the premier women's football competition in Western Australia, and from 2023 is contested by eight teams owned and operated by clubs in the men's West Australian Football League (WAFL).
+The WAFLW is the premier women's football competition in Western Australia and is contested by nine teams, all of whom are owned and operated by clubs in the men's West Australian Football League (WAFL).

-The league was established in 2018 by the West Australian Football Commission and West Australian Women's Football League, the latter having been the governing body and league for women's football in the state from 1987 to 2018, and has been run by the WAFC after the WAWFL was dissolved in 2021.
+The league was established in 2018 by the West Australian Football Commission (WAFC) and West Australian Women's Football League (WAWFL), the latter having been the governing body and league for women's football in the state from 1987 to 2018.
+The competition has been singularly overseen by the WAFC after the WAWFL was dissolved in 2021.

-The league runs from February to August, and ran partially concurrently with the AFL Women's (AFLW) until Season 7 of the AFLW.
-It is also the second primary women's football competition for West Australian footballers underneath the semi-professional national competition, and one of the three elite leagues in women's Australian rules football (the AFLW, SANFLW and WAFLW).
+The league runs from March to August, usually running partially concurrently with the AFL Women's (AFLW).
+It is the second primary women's football competition for West Australian footballers underneath the semi-professional national competition, and one of the three elite leagues in women's Australian rules football (the AFLW, SANFLW and WAFLW).

 Clubs

 Five of the ten WAFL clubs fielded teams in the inaugural 2019 WAFLW season: Claremont, East Fremantle, Peel Thunder, Subiaco and Swan Districts.

 South Fremantle joined the league the following year, with West Perth joining the league in 2022.
+East Perth joined the league in 2023.
+Perth became the final WAFL club to enter the league in 2025.

 Neither of the state's two AFL teams (Fremantle and West Coast) field teams in the league: Fremantle was an AFLW foundation club in 2017, while West Coast entered the AFLW in 2019 after playing scratch matches in 2017–2018.

-Future expansion

-While East Perth will join the league in 2023, it is currently unknown when Perth will join the WAFLW due to the club's ongoing financial and administrative problems.

-South Western Football League officials have also called for the WAFLW to admit an SWFL composite team to the league.